top of page

 Eliza Staley, MSN, PMHNP-BC

-Accepting patients 16-65 in DC and MD
+Seeing patients 16-65 in DC and MD

 Some Fun Facts about Eliza:

-What do you enjoy doing outside of work to recharge or stay grounded?
 Outside of work I enjoy hiking, reading and trying new restaurants.
 My new favorite hobby is cooking, and I am currently making my way through the Trader Joe's cookbook!

-What’s your favorite hobby or creative outlet when you’re not practicing mental health care?
 In my early teenage years, I traveled to Honduras to visit a friend who just moved to the capital, and we flew over to the island of Roatan.
 We tried scuba diving for the first time, and I was hooked.
 I am now a certified scuba diver and wish I could do it more often.
 It is such a peaceful and quiet experience.

-What’s the one item you can’t live without during your workday?
 A "to-do list" notebook- I write everything down in it including things I need to do, but also my thoughts and feelings during the day.
 Also, coffee...